wabuMike/ansible-k3s/README.md

 # Setup k3s

-The script downloads, installs and starts [k3s](https://k3s.io/), a lightweight Kubernetes  distribution.
+This ansible role downloads, installs and starts [k3s](https://k3s.io/), a lightweight Kubernetes  distribution.

 ## What's special about this role
 There are a few other k3s Ansible roles available on Ansible Galaxy.
 These points make this script special: